Lywx/Lywxism/_posts/2015-06-13-knowledge-automatic-testing-system.markdown

 over time.
 I could write tests using scriping languages and hook these tests with the audio notification system, which would be a very cheap and flexible design for a personal assistant software.

+## 2. Refinement of Ideas

+I implemeted the initial system but not satisfied with the result I got.
+The first testing system consists of a tree-view of tests.
+All tests are interactively updated and aided with well understood status notification.

+But it is hard for me to do any things quality-controllable to the test results.
+Tests are easy to write but hard to fix.
+I thought I need some process management tools that help me ensure some of effeciency.
+So, I prototyped a state machine based process management interface that loads F# scripts into the platform.
+The F# scripts use [Stateless][https://github.com/slashdotdash/stateless] to construct state machines based processes.
+With some interaction capability, it becomes very handy indeed.
+The basic use-case would be:

+> Test fails -> Process runs -> Process runs -> ... -> Test passed -> ... ->
+> Test failed

 TO BE CONTINUED ...